 NTIA is a U.S. Government agency within the Department of Commerce that is responsible for advising the Executive Branch on technology policy issues.
 It plays a prominent role in global Internet governance, and is notable for spearheading the transfer of the global domain name system (DNS) to an open multistakeholder policy model through the creation of the Internet Corporation for Assigned Names and Numbers (ICANN).

-As a policy specialist in NTIA’s Office of International Affairs, my main responsibility was to help manage US participation in ICANN’s Governmental Advisory Committee (GAC).
+As a policy specialist in NTIA’s Office of International Affairs, I helped manage US participation in ICANN’s Governmental Advisory Committee (GAC).
 This included:

 - Researching, monitoring, and writing on policy issues in the GAC agenda, such as the effort to bring domain registration (WHOIS) data into compliance with the GDPR; the attempted sale of PIR, the .org domain registry, to a private equity firm; ICANN transparency and accountability; and the introduction of new gTLDs like .amazon.